YuJinHo-UA/YJH-Your-Job-s-Here/README.md

-# YJH - Your "Job's Here" Quality Management Platform
+# YJH - "Your Job's Here" Quality Management Platform

 YJH is an integrated QA platform that combines bug tracking, test management, wiki knowledge base, kanban, and release risk analytics in one lightweight PHP + SQLite stack.